Rachna35/Rachna.github.io/README.md

 # My Portfolio
-just a basic portfolio created asa F.Y student.
+just a basic portfolio created as a F.Y student.